Editing existing Windows IT professional documentation

 Make your suggested change, and then click Preview Changes to make sure it looks correct.

-When you’re done editing the topic, scroll to the bottom of the page, and then click Propose file change to create a fork in your personal GitHub account.
+When you’re done editing the topic, scroll to the bottom of the page, and then click Propose file change.

-The Comparing changes screen appears to see what the changes are between your fork and the original content.
+The Comparing changes screen shows the changes between your version of the article and the original content.

 If there are no problems, you’ll see the message, Able to merge.

 Enter a title and description to let us know what’s in the request.

 Scroll to the bottom of the page, and make sure that only your changed files are in this pull request.
 Otherwise, you could overwrite changes from other people.